Mazaiyil Nanaigiren

 Mazaiyil Nanaigiren is a 2024 Indian Tamil-language film written and directed by T Suresh Kumar with its dialogues being penned by Viji and Kavin Pandiyan.
 The film stars Anson Paul and Reba Monica John in the lead roles alongside Mathew Varghese, Anupama Kumar, Sankarguru Raja, Sujatha Panju, Vetrivel Raja, Kishore Kumar and others in supporting roles.
 The film is produced by Sreevidhya Rajesh and B. Rajesh Kumar under their Rajshree Ventures banner, while the technical crew consists of cinematographer J. Kalyan, editor GB Venkatesh, and music composer Vishnu Prasad.

-Mazaiyil Nanaigiren released in theatres on 27 December 2024.
+Mazaiyil Nanaigiren was released in theatres on 27 December 2024.

 Plot

 A wealthy Christian man pursues an ambitious Brahmin woman who initially rejects him to study in the U.S. His chance encounter with her sister leads the woman to reconsider and ultimately confess her love.

 Production

 Development

 On 24 November 2019, actor Vijay Sethupathi launched the first-look poster of Remo (2016) and 90 ML (2019) fame Anson Paul and Bigil (2019) fame Reba Monica John's upcoming film titled Mazayil Nanaigiren, written and directed by T. Suresh Kumar.
 The film consists of an ensemble cast including Mathew Varghese, Anupama Kumar, Sankarguru Raja, Sujatha Panju, Vetrivel Raja, Kishore Kumar and others in supporting roles.
 The film has dialogues penned by Viji and Kavin Pandiyan and produced by Sreevidhya Rajesh and B. Rajesh Kumar under their Rajshree Ventures banner, while the technical crew consists of cinematographer J. Kalyan, editor GB Venkatesh, and music composer Vishnu Prasad.